Tinnitus habituation: How to tune out the ringing in your ears

 We ignore and filter out background noise and sounds this way, too.
 It’s how people are able to focus and be productive in noisy work environments.
 It’s also how you can have a conversation in a loud restaurant without being drowned out by the ambient noise of people talking around you.

-In a very real sense, your brain can turn down the perceived volume of unimportant noise so you can focus on the sounds that matter.
+In a very real sense, your brain can turn down the perceived volume of unimportant noise so you can focus on the sounds that matter, regardless of what caused your tinnitus.

 Tuning out tinnitus is possible